6 Reasons Why You Could Be Experiencing Tooth Pain

 Has your partner mentioned that you grind your teeth while you sleep?
 This happens because you put too much pressure on your teeth, and could be the reason why they hurt.

 This is because putting too much pressure on your teeth can cause fractured teeth and even tooth loss.
 It’s very important that your dentist looks at all your teeth to check whether they’re all fine, to measure them and to look at any exterior or interior damage there may be.

 Don’t wait until the pain gets worse.
-If, at the moment, your teeth hurt or you partner has told you that you grind your teeth, visit the dentist.
-If the problem is not already serious, your dentist can give you a retainer that protects your teeth at night.
+If, at the moment, your teeth hurt or your partner has told you that you grind your teeth, visit the dentist.
+If the problem is not serious, your dentist can give you a retainer that protects your teeth at night.

-If the problem is already serious, your dentist can tell you that it’s better to remove the damaged tooth and replace it with a dental prosthetic, or there could be other options for you.
+On the other hand, if the problem is serious, your dentist can tell you that it’s better to remove the damaged tooth and replace it with a dental prosthetic, or there could be other options for you.

 You Have a Broken Tooth

 Another reason why your teeth could hurt could be that you have a fractured or broken tooth.
 There are many causes to this problem.

 For instance, things such as biting something very hard, a hard hit to the mouth, an accident, or just simply wear and tear, can fracture or break your teeth.